Manage Your Error Quota

 If a sample rate is defined for the SDK, the SDK evaluates whether this event should be sent as a representative fraction of events.
 Setting a sample rate is documented for each SDK.

 The SDK sample rate is not dynamic; changing it requires re-deployment.
 Also, keep in mind that setting an SDK sample rate limits visibility into the source of events.
-Setting a rate limit for your
+Setting a rate limit for your project may better suit your needs.

 All Sentry SDKs support the